abrarShariar/crud-with-CodeIgniter/README.md

 	  ...
 	  ..

 I am setting the *hostname* to 'localhost' cause I will be tesing it from localhost.
-I will be using a database named 'demo'.<br>
+I will be using a database named 'heisenbug'.<br>
 In case you are not using 'MySQLi' as your database driver then you have to change the following accordingly

       'dbdriver' => 'mysqli',       //set your db driver accoridngly